jpavley/peril/readme.md

 Peril is going the change rapidly.
 None of this code is baked.
 But here are the major changes on deck:

-- Generate the game from a JSON File.
+- Generate the game from a JSON File
+- Implement a varible interpolation system
-- NPCs and monsters that the player can talk to and interact with.
+- NPCs and monsters that the player can talk to and interact with
-- Objects that perform actions (keys that open doors, doors that lock).
+- Objects that perform actions (keys that open doors, doors that lock)
-- Scoring.
+- Scoring
-- Player health.
+- Player health
-- Combat system.
+- Combat system
-- Quests.
+- Quests
-- Interal game clock.
+- Interal game clock
 - Save and load games inside the game
 - Load a game on startup from the command line
-- ASCII art.
+- ASCII art
-- Ability to run in a terminal.
+- Ability to run in a terminal
-- Player personalization and profiles.
+- Player personalization and profiles
 - Color ANSI codes
-- Ability to run in a mobile app.
+- Ability to run in a mobile app
-- Ability to run on a web server and be played in a web browser.
+- Ability to run on a web server and be played in a web browser
-- Authoring app that constructs game config files.
+- Authoring app that constructs game config files

 ### Code Design Goals